AlibabaCloudDocs/alikafka/intl.en-US/API reference/Topic/GetTopicList.md

 # GetTopicList

-Queries topics on a Message Queue for Apache Kafka instance.
+Queries topics in a Message Queue for Apache Kafka instance.

 ## Debugging